Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 Reached via:

-- Right side pass with inside turn from open|horn position
+- Right-side pass with inside turn from open|horn position
 - Sugar push with inside turn from open position
 - Left side pass with inside turn from goofy position